sonusindhu/mark-one/examples/Tables/Table.md

 </Table>
 ```

 The following is an example of the `Table` component in which the `alignment` is not set.
 In this case, the `alignment` property defaults to `ALIGN.LEFT` per our default props.
+This example also shows the `backgroundColor` property set to the value `#ffdd2e` for a `TableCell.`
 ```jsx
 import {
   ALIGN,